written by Patricia Knecht

 Where do the ingredients for our animal feed come from?

-Our products are sustainable, innovative, and unique.
+Our products are innovative and unique.
 But what do they contain, where do we produce and from where do we obtain our raw ingredients?
 Here, you can take a closer look at our ingredients.

 Qualität

-Our simple recipes are made using exclusively high-quality ingredients, which we obtain primarily from regional suppliers here in germany.
-All incoming ingredients and all outgoing products are checked in our in-house, accredited laboratory before they enter our production facility in the heart of the Odenwald.
+Our simple recipes are made using exclusively high-quality ingredients, which we obtain primarily from regional suppliers here in Germany.
+All incoming ingredients as well as the finished products are thoroughly inspected in our in-house accredited laboratory to ensure that everything is truly in order.
 The independent DLG TestService GmbH has also tested our entire production process and awarded us with the assessment "VERY GOOD".

 We get this question very often.
-Sustainability is often identified as being organic, yet we source only some of our ingredients from organic cultivation - and there are good reasons for this.
-One of the reasons is that we cannot completely guarantee the availability of raw materials for the ingredients we use in a consistent organic quality.
-Unfortunately, as yet, there are still not enough suppliers in Germany.
-We could import the ingredients in organic quality, but we strive to avoid long transport routes that would increase CO2 emissions.
-This is why we prefer to use raw ingredients that we can source as locally as possible - even if they are not organically grown.
+Organic is often seen as the same as responsible — yet we don’t source our ingredients from organic cultivation, and for good reason.
+One of the main reasons is availability: we can’t consistently guarantee organic quality for all the ingredients we use, as there are still too few suppliers in Germany.
+Importing organic ingredients would be possible, but it would involve long transport routes that increase CO₂ emissions.
+That’s why we choose raw materials that meet our high quality standards — even if they’re not certified organic.

 Insekten

-The insects used in our InsectDog and FairCat Safe pet foods are reared specially for this purpose in Europe.
-We generally use mealworm larvae or black soldier fly larvae.
-The insect farm adopts a holistic approach, which is then applied in the production of our feed.
-The insects are kept in a hygienic environment and multiply via natural reproduction.
+The insects used in our InsectDog and FairCat Safe are specifically bred for our food in Europe.
+We use the larvae of the black soldier fly.
+The insect farm operates under a holistic approach, which aligns with our food production.
+The insects are kept in a hygienic environment and reproduce through natural propagation.

 In order to be able to work with the insects, they are first stunned using cold water.
 Even at lower temperatures, insect go into what is known as hibernation.
 They are then processed in a swift procedure.
 The animals are not made to suffer.
 The batch of insects is then processed to remove moisture and oils, leaving the insect protein powder.
 Would you like to learn more about our insects?
 Then take a look here.